interledger/rfcs/00XX-common-ledger-protocol/00XX-common-ledger-protocol.md

 }
 ```

 `Prepare` is used to create a transfer on the bilateral ledger.
-The message
+The packet
 data contains `transferId`, `amount`, `executionCondition`, and `expiresAt`.
 `Prepare` is a request with side effects, because it creates a transfer with
 the given details.
 This transfer begins in the `prepared` state.